The Link Between Dopamine And ADHD: How Does It Work?

 The brain’s reward system

-For example, when you eat a dessert, its sugar may play a key role in the surge of dopamine.
-This surge reinforces the behavior, so you're more likely to repeat it in the future.
-From an evolutionary standpoint, these bursts of dopamine were initially a way to communicate with the environment and for humans to seek out what benefited survival.
+For example, when you eat a dessert, its sugar content may incite a surge of dopamine.
+This surge reinforces the behavior, so you're more likely to repeat it in the future, which you may experience as cravings for sugary foods.

-Often called the "pleasure chemical," dopamine is potentially better described as the desire chemical.
+From an evolutionary standpoint, these bursts of dopamine are a way to communicate with the environment and seek out what benefits survival.
+Often called the "pleasure chemical," dopamine can also be described as the “desire chemical.”
 Dopamine causes the desire to seek out what has previously caused dopamine releases.
 This function may be beneficial if you seek a reward or a goal that has value to you.
-For example, stimuli like food or situations like sex and physical activity can cause a release of dopamine in varying amounts.
+For example, stimuli like food, sex, and physical activity can cause a release of dopamine in varying amounts.

 What happens when dopamine is low?

-Low levels of dopamine can contribute to a loss of pleasure in previously enjoyed activities, difficulty achieving motivation, and insomnia.
+Low dopamine levels can contribute to a loss of pleasure in previously enjoyed activities, difficulty achieving motivation, and insomnia.
 While the standard treatment strategy for otherwise healthy adults with depression is therapy and medication, which may work by increasing serotonin transmission, some people with ADHD respond better to medications that can prevent the reuptake of dopamine in the synapse.
-High concentrations of dopamine in the wrong area can also lead to symptoms of other mental health disorders, including psychosis and schizophrenia.

 Getty/Sarah Waiswa

-People with ADHD may compulsively seek high-dopamine activities and stimuli to achieve a dopamine rush, so people with ADHD may be more likely to engage in impulsive and risky behaviors.
-An individual may seek any situation that incites a strong burst of dopamine in the brain.
+People with ADHD may compulsively seek high-dopamine activities and stimuli to achieve a dopamine rush.
+As a result, people with ADHD may be more likely to engage in impulsive and risky behaviors.
+An individual may seek out riskier situations that incite a stronger burst of dopamine.

 Getty/AnnaStills